stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL.md

 **Research Question2:** Does the biopsy mean radius correlate with the compactness of the biopsy?

-I chose *question 1 from summarizing* part.
+I chose *question 1 from the summarizing* part.
 This is because I want to get a rough idea how the mean radius change from benign to malignant by computing range mean, median and standard deviation of the variable

 I *chose question 8* from graphing by plotting a dot plot to show the relationship between mean compactness and mean radius.
-I used geom_function to visualize the relationship (regression line between the two variables).
+I used geom_smooth function to visualize the relationship (regression line between the two variables).
 I also plotted the mean radius in malignant and in the benign groups to assess if the correlation changes with different diagnoses.

 **Result observations:**